max5961/compress-aspect-ratio/README.md

-Compress aspect ratio in a given directory
+Compress aspect ratio for video files in a given directory using ffmpeg

 ---